Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 $(\star)$ either $\sigma=0$ or $0<\sigma<1$ and there is a $\delta>0$ so that $f<0$ on $(\sigma-\delta,\sigma)$,

 \mn then for any $\ep>0$,

 \end{theorem}

-As explained at the end of Section 1.3, $\nu$ does not give the correct final size of the evoSI epidemic.
-However, the formula for $f(w)$ is accurate enough for $w$ near 1 to identify when the phase transition is continuous.
+Though $\nu$ does not give the correct final size of the evoSI epidemic, the formula for $f(w)$ is accurate enough for $w$ near 1 to identify when the phase transition is continuous. \begin{theorem} Consider the avoSI epidemic on the configuration model $\CM(n,D)$ and let $\tilde I_\infty$ be the final epidemic size.
+Set